Purpose

 How data are collected

-Anonymous survey of randomly sampled high schools and middle schools.
-High school 99-item survey, and middle school 50 item surveys are voluntary and survey procedures protect the privacy of students.
-Local parent permission procedures are followed before administration, including informing parents that their child's participation was voluntary.
+An anonymous survey is conducted in randomly selected high schools and middle schools.
+The high school survey has 99 questions, and the middle school survey has 56 questions.
+Surveys are voluntary, and survey procedures protect the privacy of students.
+Local parent permission procedures are followed before administration, including informing parents that their child's participation is voluntary.

 How data can be used

-The Youth Risk Behavior Survey results help policy makers, school administrators, social service workers, and health personnel monitor risk behaviors of middle and high school students that are linked with major causes of mortality and morbidity among youth and adults in the United States.
-These results are also used in a variety of venues to develop policy; to plan and improve youth-based health programs; to determine existing health needs in order to develop effective intervention programs; to provide the most recent and updated information for grant submissions; and to improve the development of classroom lessons geared towards reducing health risk behaviors among adolescents.
+Youth Risk Behavior Survey results help policymakers, school administrators, social service workers, and health personnel monitor risk behaviors of middle and high school students that are linked with major causes of mortality and morbidity among youth and adults in the United States.
+These results are also used in a variety of venues to develop policies; to plan and improve youth-based health programs; to determine existing health needs in order to develop effective intervention programs; to provide the most recent and updated information for grant submissions; and to improve the development of classroom lessons geared toward reducing unhealthy behaviors among adolescents.

-• A 99-question survey was completed by 1,735 students in 22 public, charter, special education, alternative, and vocational high schools.
-The school response rate was 88%, the student response rate was 72%, and the overall response rate was 63%.
+- A 99-question survey was completed by 1,932 students in 19 public, charter, alternative, and vocational high schools.
+The school response rate was 76%, the student response rate was 74%, and the overall response rate was 56%.

-• A 50-question survey was completed by 2,052 students in 23 public, charter, and alternative middle schools.
-The school response rate was 92%, the student response rate was 73%, and the overall response rate was 67%.
+- A 56-question survey was completed by 1,811 students in 19 public, charter, and alternative middle schools.
+The school response rate was 92%, the student response rate was 79%, and the overall response rate was 60%.